Microsoft-community/Community-website/src/wiki/ventoy.md

 ### Downloading the ISO file

 1. For Windows 10, go to [https://www.microsoft.com/software-download/windows10](https://www.microsoft.com/software-download/windows10) <br>
+To download Windows 11 (Recommended), head to [https://www.microsoft.com/software-download/windows11](https://www.microsoft.com/software-download/windows11)
-For Windows 11, go to [https://www.microsoft.com/software-download/windows11](https://www.microsoft.com/software-download/windows11)
+To download Windows 11, go to [https://www.microsoft.com/software-download/windows10](https://www.microsoft.com/software-download/windows10)```
 ::: tip
-If you are not on Windows, you will see an option to "Select Edition".
-Select the proper edition, and language, and download the file.
+You can select the edition, and language you want.
+:::

 Once the download finishes, move the ISO file to the Ventoy drive.
-:::

 2. Click the **Download Tool Now** button.